Brockton Cultural Council Funding Priorities:

 VI.
 Application Process

-In addition to the general state guidelines for LCC grants and cultural field trip grants, we have specific local guidelines and an application form.
-Applicants can access the form at www.massculturalcouncil.org.
+In addition to the general state guidelines for LCC grants and cultural field trip grants, we have specific local guidelines and an ONLINE application process, as required by the Massachusetts Cultural Council.
+Applicants can access the online application at www.massculturalcouncil.org.

 Payments are made on a reimbursement basis only.
 Projects and payment requests need to be completed within a year of the award notification.
 Final reimbursement will not be made until the project is completed.
 Grant recipients submit a reimbursement form accompanied by documentation that the project occurred (invoices, receipts, cancelled checks, program books, proof of credit acknowledgement, etc.) to the Council.
 The request is reviewed and then forwarded to the city for processing and payment.
 Due to the high demand for support, the Council may award smaller amounts than requested.

 Requests for extensions beyond the grant period will be considered on a case-by-case basis and must be submitted in writing before the end of the grant period.
 The council will review and vote on the request and notify applicants in writing of its decision.

 In all published materials and announcements regarding the activities supported by LCC funds, the sponsoring group or individual must acknowledge this support with a written and/or verbal credit statement or by using the MCC logo.